Janisse Ray: Career

 Ecology of a Cracker Childhood (1999) recounts Ray's experiences growing up in a junkyard, the daughter of a poor, white, fundamentalist Christian family.
 In the book she surveys the ecological web she experienced as a child; including plant species (Longleaf Pine, Cypress Swamp, Wiregrass, Meadow Beauty, Liatris, Greeneyes) and animal species (Flatwood Salamander, Bachman's sparrow, Pine Warbler, Carolina Wren, Red-Cockaded Woodpecker, Eastern Bluebird, Brown-Headed Nuthatch, Yellow Breasted Chat, Red-headed woodpecker, Eastern Kingbird, Common ground dove, Quail, Gopher Tortoises) along with how she fits into this world as part of the human species.
 The book interweaves family history and memoir with natural history writing—specifically, descriptions of the ecology of the vanishing longleaf pine forests that once blanketed much of the South.
 The book won the American Book Award, the Southern Book Critics Circle Award and the Southern Environmental Law Center Award for Outstanding Writing on the Southern environment.
 It also was chosen for the "All Georgia Reading the Same Book" project by the Georgia Center for the Book.
+Critics have noted that the book combines personal narrative with environmental advocacy, emphasizing the cultural and ecological importance of preserving the longleaf pine ecosystem.

 In Wild Card Quilt (2003) she relates her experiences moving back home to Georgia with her son after attending graduate school in Montana.
 Pinhook (2005) tells the story of Pinhook Swamp, the land that connects the Okefenokee Swamp in Georgia and Osceola National Forest in Florida.
 Drifting into Darien, published in 2011, describes her experiences on and knowledge about the Altamaha River, which runs from middle Georgia to the Atlantic Ocean at Darien.

 Ray published a book of poetry, A House of Branches (2010) and has been a contributor to Audubon, Orion and other magazines, as well as a commentator for NPR's Living on Earth.
 An environmental activist, she has campaigned on behalf of the Altamaha River and the Moody Swamp.

+Her 2012 book The Seed Underground: A Growing Revolution to Save Food won multiple awards, including the Arlene Eisenberg Award for Writing that Makes a Difference, American Horticultural Society Book Award, Nautilus Gold Book Award, Garden Writers Association Gold Award, and the Green Prize for Sustainable Literature Award.

 She previously taught in the Chatham University Low-Residency Master of Fine Arts Program in Creative Writing.
 Currently, she is a visiting professor and writer-in-residence at universities and colleges across the country.
 She lectures nationally on nature, agriculture, seeds, wildness, sustainability, writing, and politics of wholeness.

 Personal life

 She has a son, Silas Ausable, who attended the University of Massachusetts and studied landscape architecture.
 She lives a simple, sustainable life in southern Georgia on Red Earth Farm with her husband and daughter.
-She is an organic gardener, tender on farm animals, slow-cook food, and seed saver.
+She is an organic gardener, she tends farm animals, she is a proponent of slow-cook food, and a seed saver.
 She is very active in her local community.